emmamannan/MCP-Server/README.md

 ## 📂 How It Works

 The server stores notes in a local text file.
-All interactions—adding notes, reading them, getting the latest note, and generating an AI summary prompt—are routed through MCP.
+All interactions, adding notes, reading them, getting the latest note, and generating an AI summary prompt, are routed through the MCP server.